udacity/frontend-grading-engine/README.md

 window.dispatchEvent(new CustomEvent('ud-test', {'detail': 'passed'}));
 ```

-I like to use the jsgrader library for writing JS tests because it supports grading checkpoints (logic to say "stop grading if this test fails").
-You can use it too by setting `libraries="jsgrader"` in the meta tag. [link to documentation forthcoming].
+I like to use the [jsgrader library](https://github.com/udacity/js-grader) for writing JS tests because it supports grading checkpoints (logic to say "stop grading if this test fails").
+You can use it too by setting `libraries="jsgrader"` in the meta tag.].

 ### Test States and Debugging